Adjusting to parenthood

 Coping with the birth experience

-The birth can be an overwhelming experience for many fathers as they may initially witness their partner in pain, yet later feel relieved and overjoyed once the baby has arrived.
-With most of the energy and attention directed toward the mother and baby, men often don’t have an opportunity to discuss the impacts that this may have had on them.
+The birth can be an overwhelming experience for many fathers and partners as they may initially witness their partner in pain, yet later feel relieved and overjoyed once the baby has arrived.
+With most of the energy and attention directed toward the mother and baby, partners often don’t have an opportunity to discuss the impacts that this may have had on them.

 In instances where the birth may not have progressed as planned and you may find that you have strong memories of an unplanned or traumatic birth that you witnessed.
 Often partners may have lingering feelings of distress as a result of the birth experience, but feel that you have to ‘hold it together’ and be the strong one.
 These feelings can intensify over time, so discussing these thoughts with someone that you feel comfortable with can be a helpful way to debrief.